BIGJOOK/BIGJOOKS-STYLER/README.md

 single byte of your stored chat, injecting nothing into your prompt, and costing zero tokens.

+Vibe coded with GLM 5.3 and Gemini 3.8 flash works best with BIGJOOKS lite preset

 ## Features

 ### 🎨 Per-Speaker Colors